 Savings up to 3.5 l/100-km can be made between two classes (e.g. B and C).

 External rolling noise / noise emission

 Sound level from 1 (quiet) to 3 (louder) sound waves.

 The rolling noise of a truck tyre contributes to traffic noise and thus environmental noise pollution.
 As well as the measured value in decibels, the label will show the noise level in classes of between one and three sound waves.
-Three sound waves indicate tyres that exceed the limit which will be in force from 2016.
-Tyres with two sound waves are below this future limit, with one sound wave they are below it by more than 3 dB.
+Since 2016, tyres with three sound waves no longer comply with the existing noise regulation.
+Tyres with two sound waves are below this limit, with one sound wave they are below it by more than 3-dB.
 A change to the sound level by 10 dB equates to the volume being halved or doubled.